-A one-time outpatient procedure under local anaesthesia, EVLT involves inserting a fibre optic wire into the vein to deliver heat, thus shrinking the varicose veins.
-According to Dr Tan, this is the best treatment for varicose veins as it eliminates all the veins without any surgery, general anaesthesia or hospitalisation, and the patient can walk immediately after the procedure.
+According to general and vascular surgeon, Dr John Tan, this is the best treatment for varicose veins as it eliminates all the veins without any surgery, general anaesthesia or hospitalisation.
+In fact, the patient can walk immediately after the procedure.
 There are no visible scars once the needle marks have healed.

 Ultrasound-guided foam sclerotherapy

-He adds that the procedure is often the preferred choice for treating remnant veins left behind after a successful endovenous ablation.
+In addition, the procedure is often the preferred choice for treating remnant veins left behind after a successful endovenous ablation.
 It’s also used in cases of recurrence, where varicose veins are tortuous and not remedied by endovenous ablation techniques.

 Like this?
 Read more at our Health & Fitness section.